Articles

 What is the GLBA Safeguards Rule?

-The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions to implement comprehensive security measures for protecting customer data.
-Originally established in 2003 and known formally as the Standards for Safeguarding Customer Information, the rule outlines a multi-layered approach involving administrative, technical, and physical safeguards.
+The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions implement comprehensive security measures to protect customer data through an Information Security Risk Management (ISRM) program.
+Initially established in 2003 and known formally as the Standards for Safeguarding Customer Information, the rule outlines a multi-layered approach involving administrative, technical, and physical safeguards.
 Its primary goal is to ensure the security and privacy of customer information.
 The Federal Trade Commission (FTC) most recently updated these guidelines on December 9, 2021, with the amendments, termed the Final Rule, becoming effective on June 9, 2023.

-The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions to implement comprehensive security measures for protecting customer data.
+The GLBA Safeguards Rule is a regulatory framework that mandates financial institutions implement comprehensive security measures to protect customer data.

 Does GLBA apply to higher education institutions?